REMOVING THE GLASS CEILING AND REACHING BEYOND THE SKY

 Executive Producer & CEO

-Grace Okereke has been in the dance sector for nearly two decades, with her career evolving from performer and teacher to manager, with the latter being the predominant role.
-She has transitioned between an employed and freelance capacity spanning a wide range of activities, predominately on a national pan-European and international level.
-As a producer Grace works across performance productions, touring, fundraising and strategic development.
+Grace Okereke is an award-winning independent producer who has been in the dance sector for over two decades.
+She has worked for organisations in the UK and USA, with her work spanning a wide range of activities, predominately on a national pan-European & international level.
+As a producer she works across performance productions, touring, fundraising, strategic development & events.

 Marketing Manager